rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 | 12 | 214.8 |

 # NH4-Ammonium
-*Measurements with: API Product 401M*
+*Measurements with: API Product 401M.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
 1. Add 8 drops of test solution 1 to test tube.
 2. Add 8 drops of test solution 2 to test tube.
 3. Cap and shake vigorously for 5 seconds.
 4. **Wait for 5 minutes** for color to develop.
 5. Compare the color in the test tube to the reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
+7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](# <left> General Water Test Notes </left>).

 # NO2-Nitrogen
-*Measurements with: API Product 401M*
+*Measurements with: API Product 401M.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
 1. Add 5 drops of test solution 1.
 2. Cap and shake vigorously for 5 seconds.
 3. **Wait 5 minutes** for color to develop.
 4. Compare the color in the test tube to the reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
+7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](# <left> General Water Test Notes </left>).

 # NO3-Nitrate
-*Measurements with: API Product 401M*
+*Measurements with: API Product 401M.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
-1.
+1. Add
+7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](#General Water Test Notes).

 # PO4-Phosphate
-*Measurements with: API Product 63L*
+*Measurements with: API Product 63L.*
-Start with 5mL Water.
+Start with 5mL Salt Water from Tank 1.
 1. Add 6 drops of test solution 1.
 2.
 **Wait for 5 minutes** for color to develop.
 5. Compare the color in the test tube to the **Salt Water** reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
+7. Dispose of all test solutions and rinse water into respective waste containers [See general test notes above](# <left> General Water Test Notes </left>).

 # pH
 1.